saeg/qpa/README.md

 # Quantum Software Analysis Project

-This project provides an automated framework and toolchain for analyzing the source code of popular quantum computing libraries.
-It uses `just` as a command runner to orchestrate the entire pipeline, from data collection to final analysis.
+This project provides an automated framework and toolchain for analyzing the source code of popular quantum computing libraries to identify recurring software patterns.
+It uses `just` as a command runner to orchestrate the entire pipeline, from data collection to final analysis and reporting.

-The project features a **dynamic discovery workflow**: it queries the GitHub API to find the most relevant and active quantum software projects, clones them, preprocesses their code (including Jupyter Notebooks), and then runs a series of analysis scripts to extract core programming concepts.
+The project features a **dynamic discovery workflow**: it queries the GitHub API to find relevant quantum software projects, clones them, preprocesses their code (including Jupyter Notebooks), and then runs a series of analysis scripts to extract and classify core programming concepts.

 ## Prerequisites